skurfer/Tractor/README.md

 I’ve seen the following problems with Handbrake:

   * Unable to read the layout of the source disc.
   * The Passthru option doesn’t copy the original data untouched.
+(If this happens, try changing the output from MP4 to MKV.)
   * The index is corrupt or can’t be understood, so the track durations get messed up.
 Usually this is very obvious because it will think the first several tracks are 0.033 seconds long, and the final track is a full hour.
 Note that in this case, the data is probably still usable and the track names are in place.
 You just need to manually give start times.

 ### Using FFmpeg Directly ###